stevob14/passivecash/index.md

 ### Conclusion

 In conclusion, I have listed proven methods as well as having demonstrated one last method that you, yourself can do.
 That is a static website such as this one utilizing affiliate links to help generate passive cash.
-I hope this serves useful and is a viable resouce to your step in the right direction towards financial freedom.
+I hope this serves useful and is a viable resource towards your next step to financial freedom.

 ### Contact